dortania/OpenCore-Legacy-Patcher/docs/BUILD.md

 # Building and installing OpenCore

-Now that we have a macOS installer, lets now build our OpenCore configuration!
+Now that we have a macOS installer, let's now build our OpenCore configuration!

 If you haven't downloaded OpenCore Patcher yet, do so now: